 Using ChatGPT, teachers can streamline communication with parents, colleagues, and administrators via AI-composed welcome-to-class letters, newsletter copy, volunteer and donation requests, supply lists, grant and field trip proposals, assembly programs, and permission sheets.

-proactively introduced ChatGPT to students; he’s encouraged them to use it to practice for debate assignments, develop business proposal templates for a “Shark Tank”-like pitching simulation and gather information about historical figures.
+Proactively introduce ChatGPT to students and encourage them to use it.
+For example, to practice for debate assignments, develop business proposal templates for a “Shark Tank”-like pitching simulation and gather information about historical figures.

 ChatGPT can be a valuable tool to help teachers build information literacy skills in the classroom.
 One example lesson builds directly onto the flipped-classroom approach.
 After students have used ChatGPT to generate a response tailored to their research question, teachers could use this moment to show students how to evaluate the validity, credibility, and veracity of the AI-generated information.
 The CRAAP test is one helpful evaluation tool to help students assess whether online sources are current, relevant, authoritative, accurate, and purposeful.

 Grammar explanations or other things.
 Ask ChatGPT to create a passage, chapter, or book summary for students who need support.
 The tool can also function as a text compactor that analyzes readings and creates more concise and condensed versions

 Create tables for student study guides, which would have previously used up at least an hour of prep time.

 When students make grammar or other common errors, teachers can direct ChatGPT to describe the error and provide examples.

 For example with facilitating ESL Conversations.
 Students can ask ChatGPT, “Can we have a conversation in a restaurant?
 You can be the server and ChatGPT will write the dialogue of the server while the student responds.

 For example, using ratios: ChatGPT gives the problem, the formula for solving it, and a full explanation of the procedure.